I Had a Name: Recording

 Bass is the only musician featured on the album.
 Besides singing, he plays all the instruments and also handled the entire production of the album.
 In an interview Bass said that the album was fully finished, including post production, before the writing of Shinedown's album Planet Zero, but he didn't know at first if he wanted it to be publicly released.

 Release

 On November 13, 2024, the lead single from the album, "Mind Control," was released.
 The song was described as a combination of hard rock, glam rock and dance-punk.

-The album will be released alongside a graphic novel.
+The album was released alongside a companion graphic novel.